Bern Riddles: Origin

-Although it has been suggested that they were composed in late antiquity, most scholars consider that the Bern Riddles were inspired by the c. fourth-century collection of riddles attributed to Symphosius, and date to around the seventh century.
+Although it has been suggested that they were composed in late antiquity, most scholars consider that the Bern Riddles were inspired by the c. fourth-century collection of riddles attributed to Symphosius, and date to around 700 AD.

-The author of the Bern Riddles is not known but the book might have been written by "a Lombard familiar with Mediterranean flora and food"; perhaps in the monastery of Bobbio.
+The author of the Bern Riddles is not known but the book might have been written by "a Lombard familiar with Mediterranean flora and food".
 According to Archer Taylor, "The Berne Riddles are especially interesting for the author's familiarity with the North Italian landscape and its plants.
 Whoever he was, we may safely call him the first medieval riddle-master in Italy".
-However, some scholars see the origin of the Bern Riddles in Anglo-Saxon England, where several early medieval collections of metrical riddles originated, such as the Enigmata of Aldhelm.
+Some scholars have proposed that the Bern Riddles originated in early England, where several early medieval collections of verse riddles were created, including the Enigmata of Aldhelm.
+However, it is more probable that the Bern Riddles were written under the influence of Aldhelm's collection and therefore post-date it.

 Subjects

 The subjects of the Bern Riddles are as follows: